The Lovers

 Setting

 The background contains many flowers in shades of white to red, representing romance.
 The location may be Elysium, a place reserved for those whose heroic life makes them especially blessed by the Gods.
 Elysium is also often used today as a pagan or non-religious-specific term for Paradise.
-It is also used often in poetry, literature and marketing to allude to Paradise or a paradise-on-earth.
+It is also used often in poetry, literature, and marketing to allude to paradise or a paradise-on-earth.

 Tips for Readings